backstage/backstage/docs/features/techdocs/how-to-guides.md

 Once the docker image is ready, push it to DockerHub.

-2. **Update app-config.yaml:** So that when your app generates techdocs, it will pull your docker image from DockerHub.
+2. **Update app-config.yaml:** So that when your app generates TechDocs, it will pull your docker image from DockerHub.

 ```python